Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Procrastination is one of the most common and deadliest of diseases and its toll on success and happiness is heavy."
+> "The best time to plant a tree was 20 years ago.
+The second best time is now."
-> — **Wayne Gretzky**
+> — **Zen Proverb**

 ---